apache/cassandra/doc/source/architecture/dynamo.rst

 datacenters.
 As every replica can independently accept mutations to every key that it owns, every key must be versioned.
-Unlike in the original Dynamo paper where deterministic versions and vector clocks were used to reconcile concurrent updates to a key, Cassandra uses a simpler last write wins model where every mutation is timestamped (including deletes) and then the latest version of data is the "winning" value.
+Unlike in the original Dynamo paper where deterministic versions and vector clocks were used to reconcile concurrent updates to a key, Cassandra uses a simpler last-write-wins model where every mutation is timestamped (including deletes) and then the latest version of data is the "winning" value.
 Formally speaking, Cassandra uses a Last-Write-Wins Element-Set conflict-free replicated data type for each CQL row (a.k.a `LWW-Element-Set CRDT
 <https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#LWW-Element-Set_(Last-Write-Wins-Element-Set)>`_)
 to resolve conflicting mutations on replica sets.

 .. _consistent-hashing-token-ring:

 Consistent Hashing using a Token Ring
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^